city-super/MatrixCity/MatrixCityPlugin/docs/index.rst

 ..
-XRFeitoriaGear documentation master file, created by sphinx-quickstart on Fri Sep  2 17:12:45 2022.
+MatrixCityPlugin documentation master file, created by sphinx-quickstart on Fri Sep  2 17:12:45 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.